MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/COPYSTR-Function--Code--Text-.md

 ---
 title: "COPYSTR Function (Code, Text)"
-description: "Copies a substring of any length from a specific position in a string (text or code) to a new string." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes how to copy a substring of any length from a specific position in a string (text or code) to a new string." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na